stharrold/stharrold.github.io/content/20151208_ipynb_on_gce_from_chrome.md

 ## Overview

 In October 2015, I bought a Chromebook with the intent of learning how to move my data-science development environment to the cloud.
 In exchange for an extra 5&nbsp;minutes of setup, I now have a flexible infrastructure that can scale with the task.
-This setup is also cross-platform can be used on any laptop with Chrome, not just a Chromebook.
+This setup is cross-platform in that it can be used on any laptop with Chrome, not just a Chromebook.

 Brief setup routine: